 The wall charger can offer up to 48 amps of power.

-You’re going to want to have your electrician install a 60-amp circuit for the Tesla Wall Connector, so it will give you the maximum speed that your Tesla can handle for except for the Tesla Model 3 Standard Range (Plus).
+The NEC (National Electrical Code) dictates that when you are pulling a continuous load on an electrical circuit, you can only pull 80% of that maximum so that you can make sure not to cause a fire basically.
+So you’re going to want to have your electrician install a 60-amp circuit for the Tesla Wall Connector, and the car actually only charges at 48 amps that your Tesla can handle for except for the Tesla Model 3 Standard Range (Plus).

 The wall connector charges your Tesla at about 45 miles of range per hour on a Model 3 (except for Standard Range and Plus), Model S, and Model Y, while 33 miles per hour on a Model X.